When the belt needs to be tightened just a little more

 - Slow down your internet access.
 You don't need to stream 5 things at the same time.

-- For homeschooling families, look into state funded virtual academies (such as K12) that provide a computer, Internet access and lessons plans (done on the computer) for free.
+- For homeschooling families, look into state funded virtual academies (such as K12) that provide a computer, Internet access and lessons plans for free.

 - Comparison shop.
 Take a Saturday and compare the prices of paper, plastic and personal hygiene items at a discount store, grocery store and dollar store.
 Use the cheapest one you can get that has the quality that is acceptable to you.